skip to main content

 Our program caps the number of admissions per team and per resident, ensuring a manageable workload.
 Each floor team consists of one senior resident and 1-2 interns, along with medical students, promoting an efficient approach to patient management and ample opportunities for case discussion.

 Individual schedules vary but are adjusted to maintain a balance of experience and fair workload distribution over the three years of residency.
 The call schedule for floor rotations follows a short-call/long-call system, with long calls from 7 am to 7 pm and short calls from 7 am to 4 pm.
-We have dedicated admitting team and admission during call hours follow drip system.
+We have a dedicated admitting team

 Resident Wellness: